jlleongarcia/jlleongarcia/content/blog/tinker-iot-microcontrol.md

 Let me show you **how to get started with MicroControllers**

-What you need to know:
+What you need to know about microcontrollers:
 * They dont need an OS
 * They run in loop whatever logic is loaded
 * The are low consumption devices (much more than even SBC's)